chris-clement/bank-tech-test/README.md

 - What if the balance goes below 0, can you withdraw?
 Assuming yes for now.
 Overdraft limits could be introduced if needed.
 - What if date is not in right format.
 - What if date is in the future?
 Shouldnt be possible.
+- What if a date is not given?
+Default value perhaps.